MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/organize-subscriptions.md

 ## Azure management groups

-Azure management groups allow an organization's subscriptions access, policies, and compliance to be managed efficiently.
+Azure management groups help you efficiently manage access, policies, and compliance for your subscriptions.
 Each management group is a container for one or more subscriptions.

 Management groups are arranged in a single hierarchy.
 You define this hierarchy in your Azure Active Directory (Azure AD) tenant to align with your organization's structure and needs.
 The top level is called the _root management group_.
 You can define up to six levels of management groups in your hierarchy.
 Each subscription is contained by only one management group.